kylemcdonald/SharingFaces/readme.md

 ## Todo

+* Somehow ignore the period of time where the lights are off.
+Either have the computer turn off automatically or add conditions to the code to not consider that time period.
+* Drop duplicates from the first day.
 * Make sure it restarts when it crashes, screen is on during apap hours. switch for lights would be good to avoid cable movement.
 * White balance to the colors at the top right and top left
 * Measure distances to everything